-Utility Factors Road /Motorway Factors Third Party Factors As depths increase, generally: construction and environmental factors Third party disruption is costs, time and the level of influence Road /Motorway deterioration generally highest on the disruption increase; - Traffic loadings form a significant element of more busy Roads and the performance rating of Road/Motorway deterioration and are a includes: electricity cables can reduce; major design consideration.
-Corridor delay: effects are some hazards increase (e.g. Managers generally try and achieve an greatest for business water ingress into gas pipes); economic life of 25 years between major trips; initial Trenching costs increase; construction events; vehicle operating costs: maintenance and Emergency NZ Road Carriageways use thin flexible e.g. wear on tyres, Work costs increase; and pavements that require a high level of suspension, damage to Works cause greater maintenance which (with increased Traffic goods, due to rough or disruption to the Public and volumes/loads) may occur with greater uneven surfaces; road user. frequency and at short notice; crash effects: cost of Other factors include: reconstructed Roads often have greater repairs to vehicles, disruption and costs of moving pavement depth than the existing Road; medical and or relocating Utility Structures pavement reconstruction may require rehabilitation costs to are highest when there are a excavation below the existing subgrade to those injured, trauma to high number of customers or obtain the required Road strength, families and loss of the Utility Structures is of a particularly where there are restrictions on business productivity high rating; raising the Road surface level.
-It is important due to down time; and asset damage incurs the cost that Utility Structures are not damaged by Utility service of urgent repairs, loss of construction activity and a suitable solution disruption: Apart from service and environmental may need to be considered; the nuisance and damage from spillages; rural Roads do not have fixed vertical edge complaints, there is an the relationship or proximity constraints, which allow reconstruction to be associated cost for the to other Utility Structures and above the existing level, so there are reduction in service to any special protection significantly different minimum cover the customer. requirements; and requirements between urban and rural The selection of the Utility Operator regulatory Roads; methodology and timing / economic framework may other factors are tree root zones, vehicle can have both positive and not recognise associated or vibration, Trench compaction and surface negative influences on increased cost to CMs. reinstatement costs. third party effects.
+Road /Motorway Factors

+- construction and environmental factors influence Road /Motorway deterioration - Traffic loadings form a significant element of Road/Motorway deterioration and are a major design consideration.
+Corridor Managers generally try and achieve an economic life of 25 years between major construction events; - NZ Road Carriageways use thin flexible pavements that require a high level of maintenance which (with increased Traffic volumes/loads) may occur with greater frequency and at short notice; - reconstructed Roads often have greater pavement depth than the existing Road; - pavement reconstruction may require excavation below the existing subgrade to obtain the required Road strength, particularly where there are restrictions on raising the Road surface level.
+It is important that Utility Structures are not damaged by construction activity and a suitable solution may need to be considered; - rural Roads do not have fixed vertical edge constraints, which allow reconstruction to be above the existing level, so there are significantly different minimum cover requirements between urban and rural Roads: - other factors are tree root zones, vehicle vibration, Trench compaction and surface reinstatement costs.